Stratus-Security/Subdominator/ReadMe.md

 -t, --threads <threads>  Number of domains to check at once [default: 50] -v, --verbose            Print extra information
--eu, --exclude-unlikely  Exclude unlikely (edge-case) fingerprints -c, --csv <csv>          Heading to parse for CSV file.
+-eu, --exclude-unlikely  Exclude unlikely (edge-case) fingerprints -c, --csv <csv>          Column index or heading to parse for CSV file.
 Forces -l to read as CSV instead of line-delimited --validate               Validate the takeovers are exploitable (where possible) --version                Show version information
 -?, -h, --help           Show help and usage information